amirblaese/political_leaning_predictor/README.md

 A short script using a home-trained model to predict a reddit user's political tendencies.

-## Method:
+## Method

 Step 1) Data (in the form of a large number of comments) is collected using the [reddit digger](https://github.com/amirblaese/reddit_digger)  from two subreddits broadly representing the "left" and "right" political wings.
-These subreddits are [/r/socialism](reddit.com/r/socialism) and [/r/conservative](reddit.com/r/conservative).
+These subreddits are [/r/socialism](http://reddit.com/r/socialism) and [/r/conservative](http://reddit.com/r/conservative).

 Step 2) Once the .csv has been saved, it is loaded into the script and must be trimmed before being used to train the model.
 This includes:
 * Removing downvoted comments (not in agreement with subreddit values, aka the hivemind principle).
 This threshold is set to -1.